gg7star/tina/readme.txt

 Hi,

-I have made the "NoResult" screen, that displays when we click "Non" button on Questionnaire screen.
+I have implemented the 'Found Result' screen and the Depanneurs screen.

-Also made the evaluation popup, that the users can select the rating by clicking stars.
+Also have changed some previous layouts and made all the screen texts work with the fonts as designs provided.

-Regards
+Thanks.